jackgraddon/website-next/README.md

-# website-next
+# Website (Next.js)
- Converting my website to Next.js
+The repository where I will be converting my current website to a native React application with Next.js.